Merck/Halyard/docs/tools.md

 ```
 $ ./halyard bulkload -h
 usage: halyard bulkload [-h] [-v] -s <source_paths> -w <shared_folder> -t <dataset_table> [-i] [-d]
-       [-r] [-b <bits>] [-g <uri_pattern>] [-o] [-e <timestamp>] [-m <size_in_bytes>]
+       [-r] [-b <bits>] [-g <named_graph>] [-o] [-e <timestamp>] [-m <size_in_bytes>]
 Halyard Bulk Load is a MapReduce application designed to efficiently load RDF data from Hadoop
 Filesystem (HDFS) into HBase in the form of a Halyard dataset.
  -h,--help                                Prints this help
  -v,--version                             Prints version
- -s,--source <source_paths>            Source path(s) with RDF files, more paths can be delimited by
+ -s,--source <source_paths>               Source path(s) with RDF files, more paths can be delimited
-                                       comma, the paths are searched for the supported files
+                                          by comma, the paths are searched for the supported files
                                           recurrently
- -w,--work-dir <shared_folder>         Unique non-existent folder within shared filesystem to server
+ -w,--work-dir <shared_folder>            Unique non-existent folder within shared filesystem to
-                                       as a working directory for the temporary HBase files,  the
+                                          server as a working directory for the temporary HBase
-                                       files are moved to their final HBase locations during the
+                                          files,  the files are moved to their final HBase locations
-                                       last stage of the load process
+                                          during the last stage of the load process
  -t,--target <dataset_table>              Target HBase table with Halyard RDF store
  -i,--skip-invalid                        Optionally skip invalid source files and parsing errors
  -d,--verify-data-types                   Optionally verify RDF data type values while parsing
- -r,--truncate-target                  Optionally truncate target table just before the loading the
+ -r,--truncate-target                     Optionally truncate target table just before the loading
-                                       new data
+                                          the new data
- -b,--pre-split-bits <bits>            Optionally specify bit depth of region pre-splits for a case
+ -b,--pre-split-bits <bits>               Optionally specify bit depth of region pre-splits for a
-                                       when target table does not exist (default is 3)
+                                          case when target table does not exist (default is 3)
- -g,--graph-context <uri_pattern>      Optionally specify default target named graph context.
-URI
+ -g,--default-named-graph <named_graph>   Optionally specify default target named graph
-                                       pattern may include {0} token to be replaced with full source
-                                       file URI, token {1} with just the path of the file, and {2}
-                                       with the file name
- -o,--graph-context-override           Optionally override named graph context also for loaded quads
+ -o,--named-graph-override                Optionally override named graph also for quads, named
+                                          graph is stripped from quads if --default-named-graph
+                                          option is not specified
- -e,--target-timestamp <timestamp>     Optionally specify timestamp of all loaded records (default
+ -e,--target-timestamp <timestamp>        Optionally specify timestamp of all loaded records
-                                       is actual time of the operation)
+                                          (default is actual time of the operation)
  -m,--max-split-size <size_in_bytes>      Optionally override maximum input split size, where also
                                           significantly larger single files will be processed in
                                           parallel (0 means no limit, default is 200000000)
 Halyard Bulk Load consumes RDF files in various formats supported by RDF4J RIO, including:
 * N-Triples (.nt)
 * RDF/XML (.rdf, .rdfs, .owl, .xml)